felipedeamonteiro/credere_frontend_test/README.md

 The database used is `Postgres` with `Typeorm` as ORM (object-relational mapping).
 Besides that, the database is running in a `docker` image of postgres.

 It's not used tests because the main point of this test is the backend application of this project.
-The backend repository can be found [here](https://github.com/felipedeamonteiro/credere_backend_test).

 ## - How to run the project